pratyushpratiksinha/Weather/README.md

 ## Features

-- **Current Weather:** Get up-to-date weather information for your current location or any location you specify.
+- **Current Weather:** Get up-to-date weather information for available locations in [Weather API Provider](https://openweathermap.org/api).
 - **7-Day Forecast:** Check the weather forecast for the next seven days to prepare for the week ahead.
-- **Multiple Locations:** Easily save and switch between different locations to check the weather anywhere in the world.
+- **Multiple Locations:** Easily save and switch between different locations to check the weather of locations available in [Weather API Provider](https://openweathermap.org/api).
 You can store up to 10 cities in the list.
-You can remove the unessential city by left swiping.
+You can remove the unessential city by left-swiping.
 - **Search Functionality:** Search for a location by postal code.
 - **Customization:** Personalize your weather app experience by setting your preferred units (Celsius or Fahrenheit).